hardenedpenguin/ASL3_Multi_App_Install/README.md

 Many different tweaks and flavors are forthcoming.

-Once you have done a basic setup of the new ASL 3 node install you can now safely download and run.
+Once you have done a basic setup of the new ASL 3 node install you can now safely download and run the before mentioned script file.
 Go to the root directory by executing the following command:

 ```
 cd ~